MetaTrader 5 vs QuantConnect (2026) — Which Is Better?

 Pros

-• + Python and C# support with cloud IDE
+• + Python and C# support — use industry-standard languages, not proprietary scripting

-• + Free tier is genuinely useful for learning
+• + Free tier is genuinely functional for learning and basic strategy research

 Cons